 Most often, the driver of the back car, or tailing car, is considered completely or partially at fault because they should have left a safe distance in front of their car to prevent such a collision.
 However, the front car, or leading car, maybe partially negligent in some cases.

 Determining & proving fault: Wisconsin rear-end collisions Rear end accident settlement amounts depend on the quality of your lawyer.

 In cases like these, the driver of the front car may share liability due to the comparative negligence law.
 Whether you were injured when you rear-ended another car or when you were rear-ended yourself, our car crash attorneys will investigate the crash to collect evidence, build a strong case, and get you the money you deserve.

 Sometimes an initial crash causes a chain reaction of rear-end accidents, pushing cars into each other up the line.
-In multiple car rear-end accidents, the back car which caused the initial crash is considered at fault.
+Under Wisconsin car accident law, in multiple car rear-end accidents the back car which caused the initial crash is considered at fault.
 The drivers of the other cars all file claims against the back car driver’s insurance.

 Whether the back car is entirely at fault or the front car is partially responsible, a variety of distractions, conditions, and other factors can result in a rear-end collision:

 - Distracted driving

 - Hazardous road conditions